SaritaPhD/End-to-End-Resume-Application-Tracking-System-LLM-/README.md

 - PIL (Pillow)
 - PyPDF2
 - google-generativeai
-### Dependencies: If pdf2image requires poppler to be installed on your system.
+### Dependencies: If pdf2image is used instaed of pyPDF2 then pdf2image requires poppler to be installed on your system.
 Make sure poppler is installed:

 - On macOS: brew install poppler
 - On Ubuntu: sudo apt-get install -y poppler-utils